herugen/fyne-cross-images/README.md

 #20 256.3     return asm ("mrs %[ret], " ++ feat_reg
 ```

-We need to use our own server to run as a runner.
+We need to use our own server to run as a runner, and build arm64 with a native arm64 server.

 ## Fix multiplie platform docker build